afotescu/generate-module/README.md

 # generate-module
-Script for generating a module for my projects.
+Script for generating a module for personal projects.